jubitaneja/souper-cgo20-artifact/README.md

 - Test for equality can be resolved at compile time sometimes using dataflow analysis [[Ref:5]](https://reviews.llvm.org/D3868).

-# Analysis of the Results
+# Section 2: Analysis of the Results

 ## Section 4.1